How Much Does It Cost to Live In Bulgaria?

-Restaurants offer inexpensive meals that will cost you around $5, which is a very little money.
+Restaurants offer inexpensive meals that will cost you around $8, which is very little money.

-In Bulgaria, the most money is spent on food, more than the third of monthly salary, and that is not odd, as you will get a lot of different kind of foodstuff at really reasonable prices.
+In Bulgaria, the most money is spent on food, more than a third of your monthly salary, and that is not odd, as you will get a lot of different kinds of foodstuff at really reasonable prices.

 Bread is extremely cheap, and domestic fruit and vegetables can be found at the local markets at even more affordable prices than in supermarkets.

-When you find yourself in the big city, there are various means of transportation to choose from and in Bulgaria, you can either drive or use public transportation system.
+When you find yourself in a big city, there are various means of transportation to choose from and in Bulgaria, you can either drive or use the public transportation system.

 Unlike the rest of Europe, this service is a bargain, due to the fact that a monthly pass would cost less than $30.